simplyblock-io/ebs-volume-usage-exporter/README.md

 Afterward, fill in the name of the secret (in this case `aws-secret`) into the `values.yaml` under `AWS_SECRET_REF`.

-Secondly, we need to create a service account, and cluster role (get and list PVs, PVCs, and snapshot).
+Secondly, we need to create a service account and cluster role (get and list PVs, PVCs, and snapshots).
 You can do this with the following commands:

 ```bash
 kubectl create sa metric-aggregation-sa